 Conducting an intervention can often be the difference between life and death for those struggling with drug addiction and alcoholism, yet interventions are not limited strictly to chemical dependency.
-The scope of interventions covers a wide range of addictive behavioral compulsions ranging from gambling, eating disorders, sex, and other metal and physical health diagnosis.
-The
+The scope of interventions covers a wide range of addictive behavioral compulsions.

-As an interventionist, I am always trying to learn how I can be more effective when working with families of loved ones who struggle with addictive behaviors.
+As an interventionist, I am always trying to learn how I can be more effective.
 Often times, the family history of trauma, physical and mental health issues, divorce, drug addiction and alcoholism is very complex.
-As I begin to gain first hand experience working with families, I know that I do not have all the answers.
-Sometimes I feel inadequate to help a family in crisis, but it is helpful to remember that my responsibility is to to the best I can with what I know, and God will take care of the results.
+As I begin to gain first-hand experience working with families, I know that I do not have all the answers.
+Sometimes I feel inadequate to help a family in crisis, but it’s helpful to remember that my responsibility is to do the best I can with what I know.